Introduction

 - Microsoft Purview for sensitive data classification

-Modern attackers exploit environment convergence.
+Modern attackers exploit the convergence of environments.
 Exposure Management detects:

 An unpatched endpoint with elevated local privileges is identified as a potential entry point.